Ahmed-Hamdy-Awwad/ecom/README.md

     Step 2.
 Install Language data
         Open https://github.com/tesseract-ocr/tessdata and download Arabic language.  ara.traineddata.
         Copy the downloaded file to the tessreact_ocr installation location, some location like: C:\Program Files\Tesseract-OCR\tessdata

+### EasyOCR For Windows

+Step 1.
+Install torch and torchvision by following the official instructions here https://pytorch.org.
+On the pytorch website, be sure to select the right CUDA version you have.
+If you intend to run on CPU mode only, select CUDA = None.